Skip to content

 • Are my motives the same?

-• Are others benefitting?
+• Are others benefiting?

 • Am I getting better?
 Or worse?